Escrow Agreement Information

 Premier Service is available for transactions in United States Dollars and has a transaction limit of $5,000.00.
 Premier Service allows customers greater convenience and speed and additional fees are added based on additional services chosen.

-Q: Who is responsible for paying the fees to generate a contract?
+Q: Who is responsible for paying the fees to generate a purchase and sale agreement?

 Q: What does it cost to generate a contract?